-Open the conversation with a question that relates to the comprehension strategy of summarizing or using graphic features.
+Open the conversation with a question that relates to the comprehension strategy of connecting text to self using prior knowledge.
 After a brief conversation about the contents of the book, move to questions that support your lesson focus.

 Suggested after-reading content connection questions: